 Once the story is formed, you can start evaluating the story content against the 38 Fictionary Story Elements.

-Every scene in a story is made up of story elements and every scene must be evaluated against those story elements.
+Every scene in a story is made up of story elements, and a writer or an editor must evaluate every scene against the story elements.

 Let me stress, we’re talking about form and not formula.

-“The choices a writer makes about each scene is what makes a story unique.”
+“The choices a writer makes about each scene makes a story unique.”

 Story elements help you focus on what to consider and where to make creative choices.
-The choices a writer makes about each scene, the elements, and the placement of the scenes are what make the story unique.
+The choices a writer makes about each scene, the story elements, and the placement of the scenes all contribute to the story’s uniqueness.

 A scene that is evaluated against the story elements will lead to the scene being rewritten in a way that brings the scene to life.

-Remember, all the story elements work together and are interrelated.
+Remember, all the story elements work together in an interrelated manner.
 They get lonely on their own 🙂

 “Fictionary is about the ART of STORY DESIGN.”